ucsd-cse29/fa24/src/week5/header-intro.md

-# Part 2: Number Server
+# Part 2: Headers and Servers

 In parts 2 and 3, you'll be writing your own simple webserver that keeps track of and lets you modify the value of a number (which should be a bit easier than writing a whole chat server).